notaz/ginge/readme.txt

 Ginge may come with some libraries.
 Those libraries are unmodified copies of ones found in root filesystems in GP2X and Wiz and are included to more accurately reproduce environment found on GP2X.
-Their source code may or may not be available, I did not I use it, but whatever I found is mirrored here: http://notaz.gp2x.de/downloads/gp2x/src/410_all/
+Their source code may or may not be available, I did not use it, but whatever I found is mirrored here: http://notaz.gp2x.de/downloads/gp2x/src/410_all/

 Remaining portion is released under custom closed source license.
 It is not